nestordemeure/friedrich/readme.md

 - Clean-up the documentation.
 - Make the implementation usable wit other number types such as `f32` ans `complex<f64>`.
 - Add better algorithms to fit parameters.

+- add function to make prediction on single sample
+- encode expected output type in GP type ?